3 Financial Statements to Measure a Company's Strength

 The income statement makes public the results of a company's business operations for a particular quarter or year.
 Through the income statement, you can witness the inflow of new assets into a business and measure the outflows incurred to produce revenue.

-Profitability is measured by revenues (what a company is paid for the goods or services it provides) minus expenses (all the costs incurred to run the company) and taxes paid.
+Profitability is measured by revenue (what a company is paid for the goods or services it provides) minus expenses (all the costs incurred to run the company) and taxes paid.

-As you can see in this example, net income for YYZ Corp. declined from $75 million to $50 million.
+You can see that net income for YYZ Corp. declined $67 million to $43 million, year over year.

-The next line in the income statement, after net income, displays the average number of common shares of the company's stock that are held by investors.
+The next line in the income statement displays the average number of common shares of the company's stock that are held by investors, which has held steady at 25 million.
 Next comes the firm's earnings per share, which is calculated by dividing net income by the number of shares.

 Finally, the last line shows the dividends declared per common share, which is the cash payment per share (if any) the company makes to stockholders.
 The amount of any dividend payment is at the discretion of the company's board of directors.